andryou/Decreased-Productivity/readme.md

 * add and customize a toggle cloak icon in address bar

 ## To Use
-1. Install the extension from the Chrome Web Store: https://chrome.google.com/webstore/detail/decreased-productivity/nlbpiflhmdcklcbihngeffpmoklbiooj (or download this repo and load as a local extension)
+1. Install the extension from Firefox Add-ons Store: https://addons.mozilla.org/firefox/addon/decreased-productivity-andryou/ (or download this repo and load as a local extension)
 2. (optional) Allow in Incognito Mode (Incognito Mode and this extension complement each other!)

 ## Showing Thanks